Maslov Index, Spectral Flow and Bifurcation of Electromagnetic Geodesics Within an Energy Level: Introduction

 An instant $t_0\in (0,T]$, for which there exists a non-null energy-constrained Jacobi field that vanishes at both $t=0$ and $t=t_0$ will be called an {\sl energy-constrained conjugate instant} along $\gamma$. \end{definition}

+With a different terminology, Eq.\ (\ref{eqjacobiintro}) and the above notion of conjugacy first appeared in \cite{giambo} where they played a major role in establishing the aforementioned authors' bifurcation result.

 Without the energy constraint, we shall use the term {\sl ordinary} to refer to the well-known analogous concepts.
-So, for instance, we shall also speak of ordinary Jacobi fields and ordinary conjugacy; these are obtained by erasing the last term of the left-hand side of the above equation.
+So, for instance, we shall also speak of ordinary Jacobi fields and ordinary conjugacy; these are obtained by erasing the last term of the left-hand side of Eq.\ (\ref{eqjacobiintro}).
+It turns out that our definition of conjugacy is equivalent to the one presented in \cite{assenza2} (see also \cite{reber_shen}) in terms of ordinary Jacobi fields: in that work, $t_0$ is said a conjugate instant along $\gamma$ if there exists a non null ordinary Jacobi field $J$ satisfying $g(\gamma)\left[DJ/dt,\dot{\gamma}\right]\equiv 0$ and that vanishes at $t=0$ and is tangent to $\gamma$ at $t=t_0$; the equivalence of both definitions is shown in Sec.\ \ref{subsectionversus}.

 Let us suppose for the rest of this introduction that $\gamma:[0,T]\r M$ is an electromagnetic geodesic with {\sl non null} energy $\kappa$.
-A direct application of the Implicit Function Theorem shows that every energy-constrained bifurcation instant is an energy-constrained conjugate instant.
+An application of the Implicit Function Theorem (see the analogous remark in Sec.\ \ref{sectionabstractbifurcation}), together with a bundle trivialization argument carried out in Sec.\ \ref{subsectionproofbifurcation}, shows that every energy-constrained bifurcation instant is an energy-constrained conjugate instant.
 Reciprocally, Theorem \ref{theorembifurcationmaslov} below establishes that the interval $(0,T]$ will contain an energy-constrained bifurcation instant for $\gamma$ provided that the ``net number'' of energy-constrained conjugate instants in $(0,T]$ be non null.
 This net number shall be given by the following notion of {\sl energy-constrained Maslov index} of $\gamma$.
-For this, let $\zeta_t : TM \rightarrow TM$ be the flow corresponding to Eq. (\ref{lorentzforceequation}).
+For this, let $\zeta_t : TM \rightarrow TM$ be the flow corresponding to Eq.\ (\ref{lorentzforceequation}).
 This flow is the Hamiltonian flow of the energy function $E:TM\rightarrow \R$ when one endows $TM$ with the symplectic structure $\omega$ induced by both the metric $g$ and the electromagnetic field $\sigma$, i.e. $\omega = d \alpha_g + \pi^* \sigma$, for $\alpha_g$ the pull-back of the canonical $1-$form $\alpha$ of $T^*M$ by the diffeomorphism $g^\sharp:TM\r T^*M$ and $\pi:TM\r M$ the projection map.
 Let $S$ be the corresponding Hamiltonian vector field.
 Since the energy surface $E^{-1}(\kappa)$ is invariant by $\zeta_t$, the derivative of $\zeta_t$ induces an isomorphism of quotient spaces,

 where $p=\gamma(0)$ and $v=\dot{\gamma}(0)$.
 The above quotient spaces inherit from $\omega$ a symplectic structure, and the map $\bar{\Phi}_t$ is symplectic.
 Let $V E^{-1}(\kappa)\subset T E^{-1}(\kappa)$ denote the vertical distribution on $E^{-1}(\kappa)$, which is given by the tangent spaces to the fibers of the projection $E^{-1}(\kappa) \rightarrow M$.
 The image of $V E^{-1}(\kappa)$ in $T E^{-1}(\kappa)/\langle S \rangle$ is a Lagrangian subbundle, which we shall denote by $\bar{L}$.
 By pulling $\bar{L}_{(\gamma,\dot{\gamma})}$ back by $\bar{\Phi}_t$ we thus obtain a curve of Lagrangian subspaces,